summic/summic/README.md

 ## Hello 👋

-I'm Allen -- A Developer, Photographer and travel essentials.
+I'm Allen -- A Developer, Photographer and Travel essentials.